avatar

 Hi!
 I’m Takuya.

 In addition to my own research, I am currently engaging in a number of research projects, including (1) a project related to regulatory practices around emerging technologies, and (2) a project on AI literacy and digital divide funded by SSHRC Knowledge Synthesis Grants.
-I'm also interested in the perceptions and use of generative AI systems among students, learning about how generative AI systems affect education.

 Previously, I completed a master’s program in information science and engineering at the Nara Institute of Science and Technology, where I studied natural language processing and explored research topics related to social computing, health informatics, online abuse and hate speech, and ethics in NLP.